mikael-ros/neobeam/readme.md

 I'm not sure how to solve the last one, but this theme is my attempt to address the first issue: too many a new presentation look decades old due to the classic look of beamer.

 > [!NOTE]
-> _[Marp](https://marp.app/) is a presentation framework that allows users to create presentations with Markdown and CSS.
-While this theme relies on Marp to be used, it is not directly affiliated with or sponsored by it._
+> _[Marp](https://marp.app/) is a presentation framework that allows users to create presentations with Markdown and CSS._
 >
 > Inspired by, but not affiliated with or sourced from, the Marp [beam theme made by rnd195](https://github.com/rnd195/my-marp-themes).
 As mentioned, I have not used any of their code to create this theme.